TonyXuQAQ/InsMapper/README.md

 The code will be released in a later stage.
 Please first check our paper and demos!

 ## Update
 - Sep/28/2023: Update the manuscript.
-More experiments are added, including the comparison between [MapTR-V2](https://github.com/hustvl/MapTR/tree/maptrv2).
+More experiments are added, including the comparison with [MapTR-V2](https://github.com/hustvl/MapTR/tree/maptrv2).

 - Aug/24/2023: Release more demos and the supplementary document at our [new project page](https://tonyxuqaq.github.io/InsightMapper/).
 Code will be released in a later stage.